outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 wg setconf wg0 /etc/wireguard/wg0.conf
 ```

-We will update it along with this post.
-As the previous post, add this to *local.d* startup service as *01-wg0.start* after all.
+I will update the script as this post progresses.
+As the previous post, add this to *local.d* startup service as *01-wg0.start*.

 # ipset/iptables

-IP sets are a framework inside the Linux kernel, which can be administered by the *ipset* utility.
+"IP set" is a framework inside the Linux kernel, which can be administered by userspace utility *ipset*.
 Depending on the type, an IP set may store IP addresses, networks, (TCP/UDP) port numbers, MAC addresses, interface names or combinations of them in a way, which ensures lightning speed when matching an entry against a set.
-We set up an IP set based on domains censorshipped by ISP.
+We set up an IP set based on blocked domains on the fly.

 To make use of IP set, Netfilter (iptables) SET match extension (`NETFILTER_XT_SET`) and MARK target (`NETFILTER_XT_MARK`) are required.
 Meanwhile, enable IP set support as well, which can be done exclusively by kernel options `IP_SET` and submodules (`IP_SET_HASH_IP`, `IP_SET_HASH_NET` and `IP_SET_LIST_SET`) or enable `USE=modules`.
 Then install *net-firewall/ipset* package.